Home Buyer Protection Insurance – Is it something I should consider?

 Get Home Buyer Protection Insurance today

 Buying a home is stressful enough without the financial worry of a sale falling through.
-Home Buyers' Protection Insurance helps cover legal, survey and mortgage lending costs should your purchase fall through.
+Home Buyer Protection Insurance helps cover legal, survey and mortgage lending costs should your purchase fall through.

 What is Home Buyer Protection Insurance?

 Home Buyers’ Protection Insurance, also called Home buyer insurance or gazumping insurance can protect you in the event of being gazumped, or if the seller changes their mind.
-It’s proving to be a popular product in this time of corona uncertainty and competitive market with the risk of chains falling through.
+It’s proving to be a popular product during a competitive market with the risk of chains falling through.

 What is the risk of a purchase falling through?

 You find a house, make an offer that is accepted by the seller and then it’s yours, right?
-Buying sounds straightforward but as many as 4 in 10 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2020 at 42%).
+Buying sounds straightforward but approximately 1 in 3 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2021 at 27%).

 Common reasons for a sale falling through include: